 sky mode is pleasant to view, the moon phase calendar and its appearance

 have been improved too as the object information dialog box, the

 Dreyer descriptions for all NGC and IC objects, the astronomy tutorial, to

 name a few.

-but not least, on robotic side the program is able to drive any telescope
+robotic side, the program is able to drive any telescope including Dobsons

 field of view of the ST-4X guiding CCD detector as many finders.

 Professional adds $150 extra over the Advanced version because it can be

 interfaced with other Bisque programs like CCDSoft (whereas Advanced version